 Unfortunately the production team really struggled and some key players in the event moved on and away from this project.
 I have been involved with productions and events in the Burnerverse for almost a decade and discord is not an uncommon thing.
 Having different points of view are valid and my critics were standing on some very valid points.
 I do not want to get mired down in the details of that as it would not serve anyone to finger point or drag out any negativity further than it has.

 For me – personally speaking – I am dealing with my own health crisis, my mothers serious medical issues (cancer, COPD and pneumonia to name a few), and struggles financially of my own.
 I never seem to have enough time and when the call went out for help to run AOU there were some answers but 20% of the team I needed.
 As we rolled into February (3 months before launch date) I realized I was not equipped (on several levels) to pull this off.
-Continue reading to learn some excellent eye masks amazon, an option to decrease the dark circle.

 Before I signed a contract that committed me to a debt I could not climb out of.
 Before I paid for insurance for the event.
 I had to be sure I had the steam to do it.
 It was clear that I was not equipped to make this event happen.

-If you want details why I had to pull out and why this had to shut down AOU2019 as we knew it I may share that soon as long as it does not seem or give the impression of negativity.
+If you want details why I had to pull out, and why this had to shut down AOU2019 as we knew it, I may share that soon as long as it does not seem or give the impression of negativity.
 Over the last year I feel like I learned a lot of hard lessons in life because 2018 really kicked my ass.
 Why is this about me?
 Queer Burners and LGBTProduction has been a sole proprietorship even though it had not-for-profit events like the ones listed above.
 Insurance, media, licensing and identity fell squarely on my shoulders.
 Hardly any of these things could be mentioned without my name being associated with it for all the work over the last 11 years.

 Thankfully some of the people who worked with me in the past found a way to keep this possible magic alive.
 These are some of the brightest lights we have in our community.
 They are people of whom I think are amazing and better equipped to carry a torch into the future.